bittyowlett/bittyowlett/README.md

 - 👋 Hi, I’m Bhavna!
 - 👀 I’m interested to learn as many things in as varied ways they may come my way!
 - 🌱 I’m currently learning Artificial Intelligence and Quantum Computing.
-- 💞️ I’m looking to collaborate on any interesting projects in the fields of Computer Vision, Natural Language Processing, Reinforcement and Deep Learning.

 - 📫 How to reach me: https://www.linkedin.com/in/bhavna-kandra/

 <!---